markussitzmann/cirx/appsite/neon/static/neon/assets/bootstrap-5.3.0/site/content/docs/5.3/forms/overview.md

   - title: Form control
     description: Style textual inputs and textareas with support for multiple states.
   - title: Select
-    description: Improve browser default select elements with a custom initial appearance.
+    description: Improve browser default select elements with a core initial appearance.
   - title: Checks & radios
-    description: Use our custom radio buttons and checkboxes in forms for selecting input options.
+    description: Use our core radio buttons and checkboxes in forms for selecting input options.
   - title: Range
-    description: Replace browser default range inputs with our custom version.
+    description: Replace browser default range inputs with our core version.
   - title: Input group
     description: Attach labels and buttons to your inputs for increased semantic value.
   - title: Floating labels